How to make your own pizza for £1.75

 Serves: recipe makes one pizza | Cost: approx. £1.75* per pizza (incl. toppings) | Time taken: 20 mins

 It might feel like you're having to splash out a lot to get these, but you can find some really good deals on them.
 And, once you've bought them, they'll last ages.

 - Toppings of your choice!

-- Place the flour and salt in a mixing bowl
+- Place the flour and salt into a mixing bowl.

-- Slowly mix in the olive oil and warm water to form a dough ball (if it's too sticky, add more flour; if it's too dry add more water – it's trial and error with this part)
+- Slowly mix in the olive oil and warm water to form a dough ball (if it's too sticky, add more flour; if it's too dry, add more water).

-- Flour the kitchen surface you'll be rolling the dough on and the rolling pin, so it doesn't stick
+- Sprinkle flour onto the rolling pin and the kitchen surface you'll be rolling the dough on, so the dough doesn't stick.

-- Place on a baking tray and cook the base in the oven for 5 mins on 180 degrees (gas mark 4)
+- Place the pizza base on a baking tray and bake in the preheated oven for 5 minutes.

-- Remove the base, cover with tomato puree and top with cheese, then load up your toppings – whatever takes your fancy, or whatever you have in the fridge!
+- Remove the base, cover with tomato puree and top with cheese, then load up your toppings.

 - Cook in the oven for a further 10–15 minutes.